yehia67/documentation/hub/0.1/how-to-guides/install-hub.md

 ![IOTA Hub architecture](../iota_hub.png)

-To get started with Hub, do the following:
+To get started with Hub, complete the following tasks in order.

-1. Install the dependencies
-2. Install the database server
-3. Build Hub
-4. Create the database
-5. Run Hub
-6. Test Hub

 ## Prerequisites